Nkhotakota: Economy

 The biggest formal 'private' employer in the district is a sugar manufacturing company "Dwangwa Sugar corporation" (currently under Illovo).
 Most locals are smallholder farmers of rice, cassava and maize, while many others are small scale fishermen, who regularly fish along Lake Malawi's shores, Chia Lagoon and many other rivers including Bua, Dwangwa, Dwambazi and Chilua, using triangular nets on poles, hooks, etc.

 Nkhotakota is also home to Malawi’s second largest pottery, known as the Nkhotakota Pottery, which combines pottery production with a lakeside lodge and restaurant at Nkhotakota Pottery Lodge.
 The pottery is the second biggest formal 'private' employer in the district of local residents and attracts both domestic and international tourists.

-Another notable antiquity (tourist attraction) in Nkhotakota is the Mawira hot springs, an area of about 3km^{2} of hot water that continuously gushes from the ground since time immemorial.
+Another notable antiquity (tourist attraction) in Nkhotakota is the Mawira hot springs, an area of about 3 km^{2} of hot water that continuously gushes from the ground since time immemorial.
 Mawira hot springs is situated at the central area of the district, some 5 km from the Ntchisi/Kasungu road junction.
 Sungu Island (made of sand and rocks) is another fascinating place to visit in Nkhotakota central.
 This island is situated inside the Lake Malawi, 1.5 km from its shore, and approximately 2 km from Kaliba station (dock), where passenger boats cruising along Lake Malawi picks up or drops off passengers and small scale traders.